PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 aligned-scalar checkpoints passed their focused synthetic and ownership selections.

+The indexed post-Transpose-bias InstanceNormalization checkpoint extracts the rank-four decomposition matcher and generic constant transaction into `passes/decomposed_instance_norm.py`.
+Both the established pre/post-tail owner and the new `passes/instance_norm_post_bias_layout.py` owner now validate the same exact Mean/SUB/square/variance/epsilon/SQRT/reciprocal/normalize/scale contract.
+Epsilon must be finite and nonnegative, the DIV numerator must be exactly one, all retained tensors must share one unquantized FLOAT16/FLOAT32 contract, and every producer, consumer multiplicity, public boundary, shape/signature, and graph-order relation is proven before mutation.

+The new owner accepts shared or separate positive, negative, or reversed Mean axes; commuted SUB and affine operands; scalar, NCHW, or already-NHWC scale and bias constants; public or produced NHWC sources; and dynamic height, width, or channel signatures.
+Axes and coefficients are planned by use.
+Private values update in place, unrelated consumers receive deterministic clones, and one constant shared by scale and bias is updated once for both slots.
+Rejected candidates do not prune orphan tensors or partially rewrite constants.
+On success the Means and SUB consume the original NHWC source, axes become `[1,2]`, retained core metadata becomes NHWC, the bias ADD consumes the scaled tensor directly, and only the two boundary Transposes are removed.

+The lowerer helper is now a 19-line compatibility dispatcher.
+In the repeated normalization recovery loop, the four-tail owner and post-bias owner share one live `ModelIRGraphIndex`; every late production call supplies the Session `LayoutState`.
+The new owner has one bounded graph-order candidate scan, a 32-rewrite ceiling, differential index updates, and no repeated full consumer map or unbounded fixed-point loop.
+The existing four-tail characterization remains unchanged after adopting the common matcher.

+Focused coverage includes twenty-four NumPy equivalence variants across FLOAT16/FLOAT32, public/produced source, shared/separate and positive/negative/ reversed Mean axes, commuted SUB/affine operands, and valid scalar/NCHW-scale/ NHWC-bias forms; three dynamic-signature cases; a public bias-ADD output;
+shared changed-constant cloning; one shared scale/bias tensor; legacy coefficient-layout acceptance; two-chain capped execution; thirty-six unsafe transactional no-ops; clone-allocation collision; and preflight/no-index behavior.
+The post-bias, existing four-tail, compatibility direct-builder, and ownership selections passed with `310 passed in 1.93s`.
+The full architecture suite passed with `176 passed in 52.04s`; thirteen selected InstanceNorm direct- builder tests passed with `13 passed in 1.42s`; TensorFlow-import-blocked import, direct conversion, and `-cotof` passed sequentially with `3 passed in 3.97s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.